trntv/apis-list/apis/code-gov/code-gov.md

 # Code.gov
-America&#x27;s primary platform for aggregating Open Source Software from the federal government.
-With thousands of OSS projects made available, Code.gov offers you the opportunity to discover and contribute back to America&#x27;s code.
+America's primary platform for aggregating Open Source Software from the federal government.
+With thousands of OSS projects made available, Code.gov offers you the opportunity to discover and contribute back to America's code.

 ##  🔗 Links
 **Docs / Website**: https://code.gov